-The New Alchemy Institute
+The New Alchemy Institute: pioneers of ecological design

 This article [originally published in Spanish in 2008, EcoHabitar Nr.16] pays homage to an institution of historical significance in the emergence of the ecological design movement.
 The New Alchemy Institute in the North Eastern United States acted as a catalyst of change promoting the development of new ecological design solutions, alternative technologies and methods of ecological food production and waste treatment.
 To tell the story of New Alchemy also means telling the story of two of the most dedicated activists in the movement.
 The Canadians, John Todd and Nancy Jack Todd are among the pioneers of the modern search for sustainable lifestyles.

 In the 1960s John Todd graduated from McGill University in Canada with degrees in agriculture, parasitology and tropical medicine.
 He did a PhD in marine biology at the University of Michigan studying the behaviour of fish.
 The aquatic technologies developed by John Todd during the last 30 years have transformed the field of biological sewage and wastewater treatment.
 His eco-machines, previously called living machines, have now been successfully established in eight countries on four continents.
 In 1999, Time Magazine declared John a ‘hero for the planet.’

 In getting to know John and Nancy, they show themselves quickly as sincere, relaxed and humble people.
 They are mainly concerned about the way humanity continues to reduce the fertility and diversity of the planet’s ecosystems and how the contamination of water, earth and air continues.
 John and Nancy are now happy grandparents, and maybe precisely for the sake of their grandchildren both are continuing their fight for a more sane future.